wxcctechsummit/holcct2100/labslive/lab6.md

 ### Pre-requisite

+- For doing this lab, you must first complete the **[Lab 1](lab1.md)** and **[Lab 2](lab2.md)**:
-- You have successfully completed Lab 1 and Lab 2
+   - You have the administrator's access to the Control Hub and Tenant Portal.
-- Facebook account along with login credentials
    - Agent account to login to agent desktop
+- You have a Facebook account along with login credentials.

 ### Quick Links
 > Control Hub: **[https://admin.webex.com](https://admin.webex.com){:target="_blank"}**\